darkroomengineering/lenis/README.md

 ## Introduction

 This is our take on smooth scroll, lightweight, hard working, smooth as butter scroll.
+See [Demo](https://lenis.studiofreight.com/)

 <br>